MSc in Electronic Commerce (Technical)

 General Entry Requirements

-Technical Stream: Candidates must have, at a minimum, a second class honours degree in computer science, computing, computer applications or a related discipline.
-Candidates with significant industry experience in the electronic commerce/software development sectors, in addition to a primary degree in some other discipline, may also apply for entry.
+- Candidates with significant industry experience (5 years) in the Electronic Commerce/Software Development sectors, in addition to a primary degree in some other discipline may also apply for entry.

 How to Apply and Closing Dates

 - If applicable, evidence of competence in the English language as per DCU entry requirements.
 Please see link https://www.dcu.ie/registry/english.shtml

 Applications will be accepted on a rolling basis until the programme is full or until the following dates:

 - Closing date for non EU applicants is 12th July 2019.

 - Closing date for EU applicants is 9th August 2019.

 Note applicants who require a study visa for the purposes of studying at DCU, are advised to apply as early as possible.